skx/purple/README.md

 * Cleared
    * Alerts which are cleared have previously been raised and closed manually, alerts in the cleared-state are reaped over time.

+To handle uniqueness alerts are keyed upon the user-submitted `id` field, along with the source IP from which the submission was received.
+This allows you to send updates from multiple hosts named `heartbeat` without any confusion, for example.

 ## Architecture

-The purple-server presents a HTTP server which accepts incoming alert-submissions, as well as providing a simple user-interface to list the various raised, pending, or cleared alerts.
+The purple-server presents a HTTP server which accepts incoming alert-submissions, as well as providing a simple web-based user-interface to list the various raised, pending, or cleared alerts.

 In addition to the core-server there is a second process which constantly scans the database (i.e. SQLite-file) to handle the state-transitions and raising of alerts.

-* The purple-server received alerts.
+* The purple-server handles incoming HTTP-requests.
-   * It stores those incoming alerts into the database.
+   * It stores incoming alerts in an SQLite database.
    * It also presents a web interface to the alert-events.
 * The alerter reads that database to send out notifications.
    * If an alert is in the `cleared` state it is removed.
-   * If an alert is in the `pending` state, and the raise-time has passed it is notified, and moved the `raised` state.
+   * If an alert is in the `pending` state, it is moved into the `raised` state, and a notification is generated.
-   * If an alert is in the `raised` state, and a notification was made more than a minute ago it is re-notified.
+   * If an alert is in the `raised` state, and a notification was made more than a minute ago another notification is generated.

 ### Differences between MauveAlert

-If you're familiar with the mauvealert project, which inspired this, then the following are the largest differences:
+If you're familiar with mauvealert, which inspired this project, then the following are the largest differences:

 * Alerts in purple are submitted via HTTP-POST requests containing JSON-bodies, rather than `protobuf` bodies over a UDP transport.
 * There is no policy-routing.
    * All alerts are notified in the same way, rather than being conditional on the alert, the time of day, etc.
-* In purple alerts have no urgency settings, they're all treated at the same priority-leve.
+* In purple alerts have no urgency settings, they're all treated at the same priority-level.
 * The AJAX/web interface in purple is prettier.
 * purple has no notion of supression.
-   * But because alerts are processed every 60 seconds via `bin/alerter` you could fake it by changing that timeout to 3 minutes, or similar.
 * In purple all raised alerts are re-notified every 60 seconds, rather than having any back-off.
    * You can make alerts one-shot by adding a `.once` suffix to the ID.
+   * They'll stay in the web user-interface but the notification will only fire once.
 * In purple you must write your own notification-class to deliver alerts.
    * Although we do include an example which generates emails.
 * In purple you cannot notify when an alert has cleared.